Oxidative Stress in the Brain: Basic Concepts and Treatment Strategies in Stroke

-The production of free radicals is inevitably associated with metabolism and other enzymatic processes.
-Under physiological conditions, however, free radicals are effectively eliminated by numerous an...Skin cancer is the out-of-control growth of abnormal cells in the epidermis, the outermost skin layer, caused by unrepaired DNA damage that triggers mutations.
+Spinal tumor symptoms depend on the type and location of the tumor.
+Diagnosis usually involves imaging tests such as an MRI scan.Skin cancer is the out-of-control growth of abnormal cells in the epidermis, the outermost skin layer, caused by unrepaired DNA damage that triggers mutations.
 These mutations lead the skin cells to multiply rapidly and form malignant tumors.
-The main types of skin cancer are basal cell carcinoma (BCC) in the lower part of the epidermis.
-Squamous cell carcinoma (SCC) are the flat cells that form the surface of the skin.
-Cutaneous melanoma is cells that make pigments in the skin.
-Merkel cell carcinoma (MCC) arises from the endocrine (hormonal) cells and nervous systems in the epidermis.
-Most Dermatologists provide Mohs Surgery or also Chemosurgery.
+The primary type of skin cancer is basal cell carcinoma (BCC) in the lower part of the epidermis.
+Squamous cell carcinoma (SCC) is the flat cells that form the skin's surface.

 Melanoma, also known as malignant melanoma, is a type of skin cancer that develops from the pigment-producing cells known as melanocytes.
 Melanomas typically occur in the skin but may rarely occur in the mouth, intestines, or eye (uveal melanoma).

 Metastasis correlates with the depth of dermal invasion.
-With this type of spread, the prognosis is less for complete remission.
+With this type of spread, the prognosis for complete remission is less.
 All suspect melanoma cases should have a confirmed diagnosis by biopsy.
-Complete surgical excision is the rule for operable tumors to prevent potential spread.
+Wide surgical excision is the rule for operable tumors to prevent potential spread.
 Metastatic melanoma disease requires systemic therapy.

-Correctly diagnosing skin cancer will indicate how far it has already spread and what kind of treatment will be suitable.
+Correctly diagnosing skin cancer will indicate how far it has spread and what treatment will suit.

-One method of assigning a stage to this type of cancer is described as 4 stages of invasion or growth, from 0 to 4:
+Describing this type of cancer involves assigning a stage, known as the four stages of invasion or growth, ranging from 0 to 4:

 The more advanced a cancer stage is, the harder it is to treat, and the worse the outlook becomes.

-Superficial melanoma is the most common type of melanoma, and it often appears on the trunk or limbs.
-The cells tend to grow slowly at first before spreading across the surface of the skin.
+Superficial melanoma is the most common type, often appearing on the trunk or limbs.
+The cells tend to grow slowly before spreading across the skin's surface.

 Nodular is the second most common type of melanoma, appearing on the trunk, head, or neck.
 It tends to grow quicker than other types, and it may appear as a reddish or blue-black color.